 True devotion - Book 3

-Back when I’m small child, I did not have a care in the world.
+Back when I’m a small child, I did not have a care in the world.
 Playing is what I knew best.
 Especially when my mom goes to the coffee shop for hours on end and wants me to tag along.
 Little do I know, just doing that would lead me on a path that would change my life forever…

-I find myself outside playing what I know best.
-Wall Ball.
+I find myself outside playing what I know best and that’s Wall Ball.
 Taking the ball and throwing it as hard as I can, against the wall of Timmy H. It’s the only coffee shop my mom loves.
 I spend hours there with her while she talks to friends.
 At this point in my life, it’s boring.
 Being outside in that fresh air is much more fun for me than anything else.
 Running towards the wall as fast as I can.
-While my younger brother Marco, tries to catch the ball and throw it to the wall.
+While my younger brother, Marco, tries to catch the ball and throw it to the wall.
 Trying to get me before I can touch it.

 “I will get ya!”
 Marco bellows.

 I push those little legs as fast as they can go and my hands bounce off the wall in a fast motion.
 Leaving me feeling breathless for a moment.
 I love the feeling and smile.
 I lean down to put my hands on my knees and I look up at Marco.